Guided Walks in the Lake District

 There are many walks to enjoy and participate in across the Lake District, but where to begin?
 Guided walks are a fantastic way to join in walks in different-sized groups led by knowledgeable leaders.
 We have rounded up a selection of guided walks in the Lake District for you.

-Guided walks are an excellent way to take part in walks across the Lake District with expert guidance and without needing good navigation skills.
-We have often enjoyed them as solo travellers to gain confidence, meet new people and make friends.
+Guided walks are an excellent way to explore the Lake District with expert guidance and without needing good navigation skills.
+We have often enjoyed them as solo travellers to gain confidence, meet new people, and make friends.
 They are also a fantastic way to appreciate and learn more about the area.
-We have rounded up a selection of guided walks in the Lake District for you to consider participating.
+We have rounded up a selection of guided walks in the Lake District for you to consider participating in.

 1. Ambleside Adventure